nick-vasiliev/trivia-player-ui/README.md

 ## Other notes
 This is a project I'm doing in my freetime to learn React and AWS (intent is to host this with ECS).

+## universal-remote
+A driver application that allows sending data to *host*, used for debugging and testing.